tumenbaevaj/chitai-gorod-diploma/README.md

 ### [Allure TestOps](https://allure.qa.guru/project/5302/dashboards)

-Test execution results are sent automatically from Jenkins to **Allure TestOps**.
+Test execution results are sent from Jenkins to **Allure TestOps**, and the Jenkins job can also be launched directly from Allure TestOps.

 Allure TestOps is used for: